What Is Borax?

-Borax is widely used as a household cleaner and a booster for laundry detergent.
+Borax is a powdery white substance, also known as sodium borate, sodium tetraborate, or disodium tetraborate.
+It’s widely used as a household cleaner and a booster for laundry detergent.
 It’s a combination of boron, sodium, and oxygen.
-It’s also known as sodium tetraborate.

 Borax is often found in dry lake beds in places like California’s Death Valley, where the water evaporated and left behind deposits of minerals.

 Boric acid is made from the same chemical compound as borax and even looks like it.
 But while borax is commonly used in cleaning, boric acid is mainly used as a pesticide.
 Boric acid kills insects by targeting their stomachs and nervous systems.